We bought our Airstream!

 We sat in the trailer for a while.
 We opened cabinets and chipped back and forth about where our things could go.
 Pots here, cups there.
 We looked at all storage spaces and drawers.
 We sat on the couch, trying our best to objectively envision ourselves living in the space.

 In the end, we made an offer on the trailer.
-After a couple back and forths with the dealership, we settled on a price and signed on the dotted line.
+After a couple back and forth with the dealership, we settled on a price and signed on the dotted line.
 We are paying 100% cash.
 But if we needed money we would use Lendable

 The trailer was fairly clean, especially for a nearly 12-year old model.
 The dealership will give it a top-to-bottom detail before handing it over to us, but we plan on doing quite a bit of detailing and renovating of our own after we live in it for a while and get a feel for what we like.